Japan trounces Spain 4-0 to top Group C at the Women's World Cup

 Hinata Miyazawa scored twice, Riko Ueki scored once and both were instrumental in each other's goals as Japan switched swiftly from defense to counter-attack and scored from its only three attempts on goal before halftime.

-Mina Tanaka came off the bench to score the last in the 82nd minute as Japan, with only 22% of possession, turned on a counter-attacking master class.
+Mina Tanaka came off the bench to score the last in the 82nd minute as Japan, with only 22% of possession, turned on a counter-attacking master class in front of 21,000 fans.

+“While the other side had the ball, in that duel and once we recovered the ball we tried to have maximum speed,” Japan coach Futoshi Ikeda said.
+“I think we were quite effective.”

+Both teams had already clinched places in the round of 16, Japan for the fourth World Cup in succession and Spain for the second.
+Both had beaten Zambia 5-0 and Spain had the better goal differential after both teams beat Costa Rica.
+A draw would have been enough to see Spain finish atop a group for the first time in its history.

 Japan played with a strong and cold wind at its back in the first half and that added carry to long balls forward which helped catch the Spain defense in retreat.

-Japan was content to defend in the depth and to wait for the moment to unleash its counter-attack.
-It sprang the trap for the first time in the 12th; from just inside the Spain half and wide on the left Jun Endo sent a long, curling ball forward which fell into the path of Miyakawa, who neatly slipped her shot past Misa Rodriguez in the Spanish goal.
+Japan was content to defend in depth and to counter-attack.
+It sprang the trap for the first time in the 12th.
+From just inside the Spain half and wide on the left Jun Endo sent a long, curling ball forward which fell for Miyakawa, who neatly slipped her shot past Misa Rodriguez.

-In the 23rd minute Moeka Minami cleared from the edge of the Japan area.
-Ueki nodded the ball back to Nagano who sent Miyazawa away on the right.
-She passed across the goal to Ueki, who took the ball on her left foot, propped to her right foot and unleashed a shot which deflected from the foot of Irene Paredes and ballooned over Rodriguez.
+In the 23rd Moeka Minami cleared from the edge of the Japan area.
+Ueki nodded the ball back for Nagano to send Miyazawa away on the right.
+She passed across the goal to Ueki, who took the ball on her left foot, propped to her right and unleashed a shot which deflected off Irene Paredes and ballooned over Rodriguez.

 Ueki celebrated the goal a day after her 24th birthday.